Panasonic G80 Comparison Review

 The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) is a mirrorless interchangeable lens camera that was announced in September 2016 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic G80 has a Camera Elo of 2657.
+Is the Panasonic G80 a good camera?
+The G80 has a Camera Elo of 2655.
 This rating puts the G80 among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the G80 falls among the top 10 percent.
+In terms of its sensor size category (Four Thirds cameras), the G80 ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Mirrorless system camera|

 |9 shutter flaps per second|

 |330 shots per battery charge|

 |128 x 89 x 74 mm, 505 g|